ThatOneWanderingWeirdo/PersonalSite/README.md

 # This project is a work in progress

-This site is a project currently in progress to learn acessibility on the web
+This site is a project currently in progress to learn accessibility on the web

 ##### TODO: